dmitrypol/dmitrypol.github.io/_drafts/roles_permissions.md

 {% highlight ruby %}
 class AccountPolicy
   def activate?
-    # no need to pass admin as RoleCheck automatically includes it
+    # no need to pass admin role as RoleCheck automatically includes it
     RoleCheck.new(user: user, client: @record.client).perform
   end
 end
 {% endhighlight %}

 These kinds of custom actions will usually be specific to only one model but if they are common to several you could push them into lower policy class and inherit from it in the model specific policy.

+To check these custom permissions you could create a non-RESTful action in your AccountsController.

+{% highlight ruby %}
+class AccountsController < ApplicationController def activate
+    authorize @account
+    @account.update(status: 'active')
+  end
+end
+{% endhighlight %}

+Or to stick with traditional REST actions you need to create a separate controller (interesting [artcile](http://jeromedalbert.com/how-dhh-organizes-his-rails-controllers/)).
+Then you just call `authorize`.

+{% highlight ruby %}
+class AccountsActivateController < ApplicationController def update
+    authorize @account
+    @account.update(status: 'active')
+  end
+end
+{% endhighlight %}

 ### Require authorize in application controller for all actions